NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 Customize the Nemotron-CC Pipeline
 -----------------------------------

-Nemotron-CC used a collection of pipelines focused on rephrasing reference documents into different formats/styles.
+Nemotron-CC is an open, large, high-quality English Common Crawl dataset that enables pretraining highly accurate LLMs over both short and long token horizons.

+You can use the Nemotron-CC pipeline collection to rewrite reference documents into different formats and styles.
+For example, you can rephrase short sentences with simple diction into technical, scholarly prose (like Wikipedia) or distill wandering paragraphs into condensed bulleted lists.

-NeMo Curator provides a synchronous and asynchronous version of each pipeline with ``nemo_curator.synthetic.NemotronCCGenerator`` and ``nemo_curator.synthetic.AsyncNemotronCCGenerator``.
+NeMo Curator provides two versions of each pipeline:

+* **Synchronous**: ``nemo_curator.synthetic.NemotronCCGenerator``
+* **Asynchronous**: ``nemo_curator.synthetic.AsyncNemotronCCGenerator``

 Rewrite to Wikipedia Style
 ##########################

-The ``NemotronCCGenerator.rewrite_to_wikipedia_style`` method rewrites a document into a style that is similar to Wikipedia.
+Use the ``NemotronCCGenerator.rewrite_to_wikipedia_style`` method to rewrite a document into a style that is similar to Wikipedia in terms of line spacing, punctuation, and style.

 .. code-block:: python